Art therapy: Uses

 As a regulated mental health profession, art therapy is employed in many clinical and other settings with diverse populations.
 It is increasingly recognized as a valid form of therapy.
-Art therapy can also be found in nonclinical settings, as well, such as in art studios and creativity development workshops.
+Art therapy can be found in nonclinical settings as well, such as in art studios and creativity development workshops.
 Licensing for art therapists can vary from state to state, with some recognizing art therapy as a separate license and some licensing under a related field such a professional counseling or mental health counseling.
 Some of the states that are licensed are Connecticut, Delaware, Kentucky, Maryland, Mississippi, New Jersey, New Mexico, New York, Oregon, Ohio, Tennessee, Virginia, Texas, Pennsylvania, Wisconsin, and Utah, and the District of Columbia.
 Art therapists must have a master's degree that includes training in the creative process, psychological development, and group therapy, and must complete a clinical internship.
 Depending on the state, province, or country, the term "art therapist" may be reserved for those who are professionals trained in both art and therapy and hold a master's or doctoral degree in art therapy or certification in art therapy obtained after a graduate degree in a related field.
 Other professionals, such as clinical mental health counseling, social workers, psychologists, and play therapists, optionally combine art making with basic psychotherapeutic modalities in their treatment.
 Therapists may better understand a client's absorption of information after assessing elements of their artwork.

-As of 2011, consistent research has shown the efficiency of art therapy through systematic reviews and meta-analyses in various contexts.
+An article published by the American Art Therapy Association says that there is a 'small' (or limited) body of evidence—essentially two quantitative studies—that could support the idea of an efficacy of art therapy.